 Accounting for all these factors is far from straightforward.
 But with a little thought and planning it's possible to get into a routine of managing the finances for every aspect of your farm's operation.
 Here are ten important points to bear in mind about farm accounting.

 Properly managed agricultural land shouldn't depreciate – it might even go up in value.
 But mismanaged land can take many years of careful nurturing to return to productivity, especially if it's become highly acidic or drained of nutrients due to over-farming in the past.

-So the cost of maintaining your land in good condition should always be accounted for.
-Some examples include:
+The cost of maintaining your land should always be accounted for

 This is an unavoidable expense if you want to keep your fields productive.

 Nothing grows without water, and irrigation is a major cost in dry countries.

 Soil that doesn't drain well will rot crops and harm livestock.
 Improving drainage is a costly process.

 Different plants require different pH levels.
 Acidity often means more weeds, though some crops may require more acidic soils.
 Careful analysis is required in order to add the correct nutrients to maintain soil pH at the appropriate level.